 2. Turn it down in there!

 Barking is something that most dogs do.
 Unfortunately, dogs sometimes have a tendency to be noisy when we don't want them to be.
-I've now lost count of the amount of drinks I've spilt on myself having being frightened half to death by the thundering voice of a dog who had appeared to be contently sleeping behind me just seconds earlier.
+I've now lost count of the number of drinks I've spilt on myself having been frightened half to death by the thundering voice of a dog who had appeared to be contently sleeping behind me just seconds earlier.

 There's nothing quite like the full decibel level of a Rottweiler's bark, literally right in your ear, when you were enjoying a serene cup of tea whilst reading a book.
 Normally the culprit is Christopher (pictured below).